icml-2020-nlp/semsim/README.md

 ## Evaluating the model (Inferencing)
+<b>Our code requires binarized dataset to evauate the model (or use it in the inferencing mode).
+Please follow [2) BPE preprocess and 3) Binarize dataset](https://github.com/icml-2020-nlp/semsim#2-bpe-preprocess) just as when you finetune the model.
-<b>Please make sure that you are executing following python script from the `/fairseq-semsim` folder.</b>
+<br>Please make sure that you are executing following python script from the `/fairseq-semsim` folder.</b>
 ```
 cd fairseq-semsim
 ```